Fight Glaucoma Blindness!

-The real world data contained within the glaucoma registry provides a similar opportunity to assess outcomes from MIGS surgery.
+The real world data contained within the glaucoma registry provides an opportunity to assess outcomes from MIGS surgery.
 The Fight Glaucoma Blindness!
 Registry requires each patient entered into the registry to have their glaucoma subtype recorded, and so we will be able to systematically examine which of the available devices work most effectively in which particular glaucoma subtype.

 Longer term data will help to define the role for these devices in clinical practice.
-Individual surgeons need to be able to benchmark their outcomes against their peers, and aggregated data from across a large number of clincians is required to assess real world efficacy.
+Individual surgeons need to be able to benchmark their outcomes against their peers, and aggregated data from across a large number of clinicians is required to assess real world efficacy.
 Success in this project will benefit patients, doctors, government agencies, other health care providers and industry.